GTA5Voice/ragemp-server-netcoreapp3.1/README.md

 For more information, visit our website: https://gta5voice.com<br>
 We are not in any way affiliated, associated, authorized, endorsed by, or connected with Rockstar Games or Take-Two Interactive.

-## Plugin download
+## Links
-The latest plugin version can be found here: https://gta5voice.com/downloads
+- The latest plugin version can be found here: https://gta5voice.com/downloads
+- The documentation can be found here: https://docs.gta5voice.com
+- Join our Discord for more information: https://gta5voice.com/discord

 ## Notes
 - If you're experienced in development, building from source is strongly recommended over using the pre-built version.
 The pre-built release doesn't support custom features like muting on death, delayed channel joining, and other gameplay-specific mechanics.
 - It is recommended to keep the code up to date to avoid security vulnerabilities and ensure compatibility.
 All updates are announced on our [Discord server](https://gta5voice.com/discord), including detailed changelogs and more.
 - We recommend updating your server code to .NET 9.0 to avoid performance issues.
 The GTA5Voice Server-side code can be found here: https://github.com/GTA5Voice/ragemp-server-net9.0
-- The documentation can be found here: https://docs.gta5voice.com

 ## Quick setup (only recommended for non-experienced users)
 1. Download the [latest pre-built version](https://github.com/GTA5Voice/ragemp-server-netcoreapp3.1/releases).